 There was a land hunger in Massachusetts Bay Colony, almost from the beginning.
 As early as 1634, the Newtown (Cambridge) folk were seeking permission to remove to Connecticut because of a want of accommodation for their cattle as well as a deep-rooted feeling among them that it was a fundamental error, that towns were set off so near to each other.
-A year later, rumblings were heard of an impending war with Native Americans; it was all too apparent that the coastal settlements were utterly vulnerable to an attack from the interior.
-Accordingly, in September of 1635, the General Court issued orders for the establishment of two inland towns, which could relieve the population pressures within the existing settlements along the Bay, as well as serve as a buffer zone between the Native Americans and the main colony.
+A year later, rumblings were heard of an impending war with the Indigenous peoples; it was all too apparent that the coastal settlements were utterly vulnerable to an attack from the interior.
+Accordingly, in September of 1635, the General Court issued orders for the establishment of two inland towns, which could relieve the population pressures within the existing settlements along the Bay, as well as serve as a buffer zone between the Indigenous peoples and the main colony.
 The towns were Concord and Dedham.
 Concord incorporated the same year and Dedham did so in 1636.
 Though the original settlers sought to name the town “Contentment,” the name “Dedham” was instead selected, it is thought by the Mass Bay governance, perhaps after the northeast Essex village of Dedham, England.